 How can you determine the exact amount of life insurance you need?

-… a way to ensure you get sufficient coverage, without overpaying for coverage you don’t need?
+You’ll want to ensure that you get sufficient coverage, without overpaying for coverage you don’t need.

 - Key-Person Insurance for Businesses – 1-3x annual revenue the key employee is responsible for

-- Buy-Sell Coverage for Business – 1 to 1.5x current value of business
+- Buy-Sell Coverage for Business – 1 to 1.5x current value of the business

 - Final expenses – $10,000 to $50,000 for funeral, burial, and debts

-According to LIMRA’s 2017 “Facts About Life” study, the top three reasons people buy life insurance is:
+Here are the top three reasons people buy life insurance:

-The report also cited the increasing number of Americans using life insurance as a supplementary retirement income vehicle.
+An increasing number of Americans are using life insurance as a supplementary retirement income vehicle.
 In 2017, 52% of Americans said they would use their life insurance to supplement their retirement, compared to 38% in 2011.
 (More on this below…)